 Elderly Pets Don’t Take The Stairs

-Some newspaper columnists say they must be barmy to spend £1,500 for a dog to get upstairs.
+Some newspaper columnists say they must be barmy to spend thousands of pounds on their dog to get upstairs.
 The right price for a human maybe, but not for the sole use of a dog.
-However all 3 of her pet dogs travel up on the the Acorn model.
+However all 3 of her pet dogs travel up on the the stair lift.
 Two on the seat and one on the footplate, which Mrs Lee trained to sit there by giving them treats.
-You can watch a video of all 3 of them using it here.

 Pippa the dachshund had been to the vets to undergo a £5,500 back operation as she had a paralysis which made walking near impossible, and was now banned from jumping or straining her back.
 According to her owner, Sheila Lee, it seemed the right thing to do for her much loved pets.
 The couple from Leeds, who got Pippa and two other daschunds from West Yorkshire Animal Rescue, have also dedicated a doggy bedroom of their own to the dogs.
 Speaking at their home Mrs Lee reasoned that if the device saves her other two dogs from undergoing the same operation then it makes financial sense, effectively saving them £11,000 in vets bills.